tsistoza/tsistoza.github.io/essays/UsingAI.md

 ## Introduction

 I barely use any type of AI in this class.
-The only exceptions are using Bings ChatGPT (Copilot).
+The only exceptions are using Bing's ChatGPT (Copilot).
 I used to reduce the time I am trying to search for a specific thing.
 And I think using AI tools is great, just that when you are taking these classes you want these concepts to be stuck in your head, and I feel that using AI to write code defeats that purpose.

 ## Experience with AI